Kitchen stove: Early kitchen stoves

-Early clay stoves that enclosed the fire completely were known from the Chinese Qin dynasty (221 BC – 206/207 BC), and a similar design known as kamado (かまど) appeared in the Kofun period (3rd–6th century) in Japan.
+Brick and Iron (Craticula) stoves were used across the Roman Empire, several example are preserved at Herculaneum and Pompeii.

 These stoves were fired by wood or charcoal through a hole in the front.
 In both designs, pots were placed over or hung into holes at the top of the knee-high construction.
 In the Middle East, references to similar stoves and cooking ranges where the fire was lit from below are recorded as early as the 2nd-century AD, constructed of clay and either made portable or attached to the ground.
 Raised kamados were developed in Japan during the Edo period (1603–1867).

 Prior to the 18th century in Europe, people cooked over open fires fueled by wood.
 In the Middle Ages, waist-high brick-and-mortar hearths and the first chimneys appeared, so that cooks no longer had to kneel or sit to tend to foods on the fire.
 The fire was built on top of the construction; the cooking done mainly in cauldrons hung above the fire or placed on trivets.
 The heat was regulated by placing the cauldron higher or lower above the fire.

 Open fire systems had three significant disadvantages that prompted an evolutionary series of improvements from the 16th century onwards: it was dangerous, it produced much smoke, and the heat efficiency was poor.
 Attempts were made to enclose the fire to make better use of the heat that is generated and thus reduce the wood consumption.
 An early step was the fire chamber: the fire was enclosed on three sides by brick-and-mortar walls and covered by an iron plate.
 This technique also caused a change in the kitchenware used for cooking, for it required flat-bottomed pots instead of cauldrons.
 The first design that completely enclosed the fire was the 1735 Castrol stove, built by the Walloon-Bavarian architect François de Cuvilliés.
 This stove was a masonry construction with several fire holes covered by perforated iron plates and was also known as a stew stove.
 Near the end of the 18th century, the design was refined by hanging the pots in holes through the top iron plate, thus improving heat efficiency even more.